-

 - Antioxidant properties: Protects the body's cells from the harmful effects of free radicals.

-- Warming effect: Especially useful in cold seasons.
+- Warming effect: Especially useful in cold weather.

 Who is this tea suitable for?

-Shu Puer "In the Game" is suitable for both experienced tea gourmets and beginners who want to discover new tastes.
-It will be an excellent choice for those who value quality and are looking for unique tea sensations.
+Shu Pu-erh "In the Game" is suitable for both experienced tea connoisseurs and beginners looking to discover new flavors.
+It is an excellent choice for those who value quality and seek a unique tea experience.

 How to brew

-For brewing shu puer "In the Game" it is recommended to use water with a temperature of about 95°C. The tea leaves are placed in a gaiwan or teapot and filled with hot water.
-The brewing time may vary depending on personal preference.
+For brewing "In the Game" shu pu-erh, it is recommended to use water at a temperature of approximately 95°C. Place the tea leaves in a gaiwan or teapot and pour hot water over them.
+Steeping time may vary depending on personal preference.

-Shu Puer "In the Game" 2020 is an excellent choice for those who want to try real Chinese tea.
-Its unique taste and aroma, as well as its beneficial properties, make it an indispensable drink for those who value traditions and seek new taste sensations.
+The 2020 Shu Pu-erh "In the Game" is an excellent choice for those seeking an authentic Chinese tea experience.
+Its unique flavor and aroma, as well as its beneficial properties, make it an indispensable drink for those who value tradition and seek new taste sensations.

-The taste of the new shu puerh "In the game" is very subtle and melodic, with woody-nutty notes and a light sweetish aftertaste.
-This puerh involves "In the game", in which from cup to cup you can feel the oily, dense infusion of brown color, and the soft taste, sometimes clearly reminds of itself, sometimes dissolves in the thickness of the infusion.
+The taste of this new shu pu-erh, "In Play," is very subtle and melodic, with woody-nutty notes and a slightly sweet aftertaste.
+This pu-erh draws you "Into Play," where, cup after cup, you can feel the oily, dense, brown infusion, and the soft flavor, sometimes clearly present, sometimes dissolving into the thick infusion.

-The pressing form is very well chosen - each piece of "tea chocolate" weighs 10 g - the ideal amount for one tea party.
-In a teapot made of Yixing clay with a volume of 150 ml, you can make up to 8 full infusions, while the tea does not go into "oil" and is very easy to drink.
+The pressing method is very well chosen – each piece of "tea chocolate" weighs 10 grams – the perfect amount for a single tea session.
+A 150 ml Yixing clay teapot allows for up to eight full infusions, without the tea becoming "oily" and making it very easy to drink.

-Thanks to the colorful packaging, successful form factor, and high-quality raw materials, this tea is suitable for any situation, whether it is an exquisite gift for a loved one, or puer, simply taken with you on a hike.
+Thanks to its colorful packaging, attractive form factor, and high-quality raw materials, this tea is perfect for any occasion, whether it's an elegant gift for a loved one or a pu-erh tea you can simply take along on a hike.

 Country